PRO-2684/011147-Lab/README.md

 - Start development server: `./scripts/dev.sh`
 - Start production server: `./scripts/prod.sh`
 - Will start MySQL service when script is executed, and stop it after Flask server is closed.

+## Acknowledgements

+- This project's backend is written in [Python](https://www.python.org/) language.
+- This project's backend uses [Flask](https://flask.palletsprojects.com/) as the web framework.
+- This project's database is managed by [MySQL](https://www.mysql.com/).
+- The favicon is from [SVG Repo](https://www.svgrepo.com/svg/482504/student-cap).